Academic Requirements and Regulations

 - Doctor of Psychology, Psy.D.

-Dismissal from Program
+Dismissal from a Program

 Only grades of A, B, C, CR, or S are acceptable in fulfilling graduate degree requirements on any Plan of Study.